Membership for PhD Students

 You are here

-Doctoral students admitted to the departments of Anthropology, Classics (concentration in Classical Archaeology), History of Art, Near Eastern Studies, History, and Medieval Studies or students of other programs with research interests in archaeology or material studies may become affiliates of CIAMS by submitting a request to the CIAMS Director of Graduate Studies.
+Doctoral students admitted to the departments of Anthropology, Classics, History of Art, Near Eastern Studies, History, and Medieval Studies or students of other programs with research interests in archaeology or material studies may become affiliates of CIAMS by submitting a request to the CIAMS Director of Graduate Studies.
 A more formal relationship with the Institute is provided upon completion of the requirements for membership.

 Benefits of CIAMS affiliation:

 CIAMS affiliation provides several opportunities for PhD students to interact with the Cornell archaeology community.
 These include: